 For Kadai Masala

-Vegetables: mixed peppers, onion, tomato, ginger-garlic paste, coriander.
+Vegetables: mixed peppers, onion, tomato, ginger-garlic paste, fresh coriander leaves.

-Dry and Whole Spices: cumin, turmeric, chilli powder, coriander powder, cumin powder, garam masala, salt.
+Dry and Whole Spices: cumin, turmeric powder, red chili powder, coriander powder, cumin powder, garam masala powder and salt.

 Paneer: I've used store-bought paneer.
 Feel free to use fresh homemade paneer.
 Whichever paneer you use, ensure it is fresh and well within its expiry date.